 Because of the ruggedness of the terrain, breakdowns are an ever-present threat.
 And because of the remoteness of the Cape, it is recommended to travel with some basic spare parts that will get you going again if your vehicle breaks down.
 It can be tough to find a mechanic out here, and tougher to find the parts you need when you need them.
 To avoid being stranded for a long time, grab the essentials before you head out.

 Even if you don’t have lots of mechanical experience (like us) the Cape is a popular route for people handy under the hood who can help get you moving again.
 For example, while traveling one of the more treacherous parts of the journey along the Old Telegraph Track (OTT) we had our clunking shock absorber fixed with a new bush and our rattling winch reaffixed to our car and left this infamous route in better condition than we started thanks to the helpful bush mechanics (and actual mechanics) we met along the way.
-People are always willing to lend a helping hand on route to the Tip.
+People are always willing to lend a helping hand on route to Pajinka at the northern tip of the Cape.

 - Spare fuel